Global Heart Hub, Croí Heart & Stroke Charity

 04The Impact

-It was a film designed to be passed on across communities and borders – and ultimately drove over 34 million combined reach across paid, earned and organic.
-GHH is now working to adapt and roll out Fatal Searches in countries where the gender gap in heart health is widest – using local search data, real patient stories, and cultural insight to sharpen and scale the message.
+It was a film designed to be passed on across communities and borders – driving over 34 million combined reach across paid, earned and organic.
+The ‘Her Final Search’ campaign won Bronze at Eurobest 2025 in PR and two awards at the Irish Healthcare Awards 2025: Patient Advocacy Project of the Year and Patient Education Project of the Year.
+GHH is now working to adapt and roll out Fatal Searches in countries where the gender gap in heart health is widest, using local search data, real patient stories and cultural insight to scale the message.